-A business is highly leveraged if you’ve relied heavily on debt.
+A business is considered highly leveraged if they’ve relied heavily on debt.

 Why does this matter?
 Financial risk.
 Highly leveraged companies may be viewed as very risky candidates for business loans, or even risky candidates for investments, since they may not be able to pay the debt on their balance sheet.

 Why the Equity Ratio Is Important

 Like the debt-to-equity ratio, the equity ratio is important because it indicates your level of solvency.
 Solvency indicates whether a business can meet its debts and other financial obligations over the long-term.